-The emphasis of this ‘masters’ course is vocational and concentrates on your development and practice to documentary and editorial photography.
-On this ‘masters’ you will acquire the fundamental skills of being able to use photography for the expression and communication of your ideas, for whatever your pathway may become.
-Whether this be; news, editorial, documentary, or other genres within the industry.
+The emphasis of this Masters course is practice and concentrates on your development within documentary practice and photojournalism.
+You will acquire the fundamental skills of being able to use photography for expression and communication of your ideas, whether this be gallery, print or web.
 The transferable skills you will acquire will serve you well in your future careers as the country’s foremost visual thinkers and practitioners.

-Graduates from MA DPP are eminently employable, and regularly achieve success, awards and acclaim as photographers, picture researchers, picture editors, writers, lecturers, designers, art buyers and festival organisers (see Alumni /Alumina section of this website for further details).
+Graduates from MA DPP are eminently employable, and regularly achieve success, awards and acclaim as photographers, picture researchers, picture editors, writers, lecturers, designers, art buyers and festival organisers..
 The emphasis of the course throughout the year will be on the development of your photographic practice.
-You will be introduced to a deeper understanding to the complexities of photography whether; editorial, documentary or commercial photography.
-You will have the opportunity to become familiar with large, medium format equipment as well as studio practice.
-Insight will be given into the photographic industry and how to get your work seen and or commissioned, by practitioners , lecturers from the various areas of photography will be engaged throughout the year to talk about aspects of the industry; from personal practice to being able to achieve a living
+You will be introduced to a deeper understanding to the complexities of photography through contextual studies and experimentation.
+You will have the opportunity to become familiar with large, medium format equipment as well as studio practice within up to date environments

 MA Photography Arts